rtyler/brokenco.de/_posts/2019-03-13-clickety-clack.md

 This week I received a [Kinesis Freestyle Pro](https://kinesis-ergo.com/shop/freestyle-pro/) based on a recommendation from a colleague.
-Over five years ago I had previously used an earlier model of a split keyboard from Kinesis, and while I found that the split keyboard allowed my chest to remain open and comfortable during the day, the dome-bubble keys gradually became inconsistent and unpleasant to work with.
+Over five years ago I had used an earlier model of a split keyboard from Kinesis, and while I found that the split keyboard allowed my chest to remain open and comfortable during the day, the dome-bubble keys gradually became inconsistent and unpleasant to work with.

 Since then I have enjoyed a number of different keyboards with mechanical keys, but none of them have been very ergonomic.
-Mechanical keys in keyboards have a very consistent and smooth feel for each key press, ensuring that no finger has to work harder than the other.
-The two downsides to every mechanical keyboard I have used however has been that they're almost never in an ergonomic form-factor and they're **loud**.
+Mechanical keys have a very consistent and smooth feel for each press, ensuring that no one finger has to work harder than the other.
+The downsides to every mechanical keyboard I have used however have been that they're almost never in an ergonomic form-factor and they are **loud**.
 For some the noise might be a feature, but for me it is a bug.
 Loud keys make it impossible to add notes while on a video call, or work closely with somebody in a shared office environment without being annoying!
 The Kinesis Freestyle Pro "Quiet" has neither of these defects